Patient education

 Clear explanation

-Most patients need 9 to 12 months to see their final density.
-If you are early in recovery, thinning may still improve.
+Many patients need many months before transplanted hair reaches mature calibre and coverage.
+If you are early in recovery, thinness may still improve.

-If density is still low after the expected growth window, common causes include low graft survival, low graft count for the area, weak placement strategy, or existing native hair loss progression.
+If density still looks low after the usual growth window, common contributors include low cosmetic yield from grafts, conservative graft counts for the area, placement strategy, or ongoing native hair thinning—not one single explanation.

 Quick summary

-- - Thin appearance can be temporary in early months.
+- - Thin appearance can be temporary early on.

-- - Photo timeline quality affects confidence in conclusions.
+- - Photo timeline quality changes how much can be concluded.

 When to seek review

-- - Visible scalp remains widespread in transplanted zones.
+- - Visible scalp stays widespread in transplanted zones as months pass.

-- - You need objective documentation before planning correction.
+- - You want neutral documentation before corrective discussions.

 Need an independent review?